sergiocollado/potpourri/notes_on_system_architectures_and_design_patterns.md

  For example in C this can be implemented easily using 'static' variables, these are initialiced once in a function, but its value is kept in each call to the function, this work fine for herustic processes/algorithms.

+### Fluent interface
+When a class has a method or function that returns a reference to itself ('return this*') it is know as a "fluent interface", this allows for concatenation of the operations or funtions on it: 'myobject(0).add(1).add(1).add(3).substrat(2)' equals 3...